JD-Radadiya/ECEN_758_Project_Group_17/README.md

 Data preprocessing included normalization to scale the pixel values to range [-1,1], random rotation (up to 10 degrees), and random horizontal flipping with a 50% probability to enhance the generalizablity of the the model.

 ## Model Architecture
 The model architecture was implemented using PyTorch.
-It consisted of multiple convolutional layers followed by batch normalization, ReLU activations and max pooling layers to extract meaningful features from the images.
+It consists of multiple convolutional layers followed by batch normalization, ReLU activations and max pooling layers to extract meaningful features from the images.
 The final fully connected layers are structured to generate output class probabilities through a softmax layer. <br>

 <div align="center">
   <b>Hierarchical Representation of CNN Architecture</b>